sensingtheforest/sensingtheforest.github.io/src/posts/2025-03-19-17th-fieldtrip-to-alice-holt-forest.md

 ## Acknowledgements

-Thanks to Danielle Grimsey and Emma Ward for their help with the logistics of the day.
+Thanks to Danielle Grimsey and Emma Ward for their help with the logistics of the day and Geetha Bommireddy for her help and support with printing the QR codes.